yavorg/fusebit-samples/README.md

 2. Custom application toolbar exposes the *Save* and *Run* buttons that trigger the saving and running of the Fusebit function.
 3. Custom application status bar is located between the editor and the logs panels.
 4. The logs panel of the Fusebit Editor is used separately from the main editor panel in a custom location on the page.
+5. Custom CSS to style individual components of the editor.

 The [index.html](editor-201/index.html) is a sample HTML page that embeds the customized Fusebit Editor.
 Before opening it in the browser, replace the *{accountId}*, *{subscriptionId}*, *{baseUrl}* and *{accessToken}* placeholers with values specific to your deployment.
 You can generate an access token to experiment with during development using `fuse token -o raw`.

+The [fusebit-custom.css](editor-201/fusebit-custom.css) is a sample CSS file with customized editor CSS.
+For instructions on how to customize the Fusebit Editor with CSS please see [Styling the Editor](https://fusebit.io/docs/integrator-guide/editor-integration/#styling-the-editor).

 **NOTE** Functionality demonstrated in this sample requires Fusebit Editor version >= 1.4.